bento-platform/bento_lib/README.md

 `events` facilitates JSON-serialized message-passing between CHORD microservices.
 Serialized objects can be at most 512 MB.

+Events should have a lower-case type which is type-insensitively unique and adequately describes the associated data.

 ### `ingestion`

 `ingestion` contains common code used for handling ingestion routines in